atris/GraphHeuristicPlanner/README.md

 # GraphHeuristicPlanner
 Prototype Graph Query Planner and Executor

-The project consists of multiple componets -- parser, heuristic planner and executor.
+The project consists of multiple components -- parser, heuristic planner and executor.

 The parser parses raw Gremlin/Test language query and generates an Abstract Syntax Tree.